 No. Classic minestrone soup doesn’t contain meat or fish.

-This healthy soup is chock full of vegetables.
-It’s a meal in itself, but we’re always happy to have a loaf of warm crusty bread alongside for dipping and dunking.
+This healthy soup is overflowing with vegetables.
+It’s a meal in itself, but we’re always happy to have a loaf of warm crusty bread or a batch of peppery cheese straws alongside for dipping and dunking.

 - We don’t recommend freezing this soup as the potatoes and pasta may become mushy after thawing and reheating.